As a NYSLRS member, you are enrolled in a defined benefit plan, also known as a traditional pension plan.

 Defined benefit plans are supported by contributions from both members and employers.
 With defined benefit plans, retirement assets are pooled and the investment risk is shared.
 These plans are usually administered by professional managers, whose long-term investment strategies help to reduce the impact of market turmoil.
 NYSLRS employs an experienced group of investment managers.

 The biggest contributor to your pension plan is the New York State Common Retirement Fund.
 Over the past 20 years, the Fund’s investment returns have covered 75 percent of the cost of pensions.

-Defined Contribution Plans
+Defined Contribution Plans — And Their Risks

 Defined benefit plans are often confused with 401(k)-style retirement savings plans, which are known as defined contribution plans.

-NYSLRS’s Defined Benefit Plans
+NYSLRS’ Defined Benefit Plans

-- Provide a guaranteed lifetime retirement benefit;
+- Provide a guaranteed benefit for life;

 - Build a cost-of-living adjustment (COLA) into pensions to help offset the effect of inflation; and

 - Include disability retirement and death benefits.